DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 349: "Death by crazy sailor!!" -DeviCat (09-Apr-18)
 * 350: "I wonder how Sodapop would feel about us doing stuff with his giraffe ![devicatLOL](https://static-cdn.jtvnw.net/emoticons/v1/1291580/1.0) ." -DeviCat (09-Apr-18)
 * 351: "its because Spyro has the same color combo as this pop tart, He is secretly Wild Berry ![devicatLOL](https://static-cdn.jtvnw.net/emoticons/v1/1291580/1.0) ." -DeviCat (09-Apr-18)
+* 352: "I have barely any anatomy" -DeviCat (09-Apr-18)
-* <missing quotes 352-353, please ask CCB for them>
+* <missing quote 353, ask CCB for it please>
 * 354: "I have to pull down the shorts a bit" -DeviCat (12-Apr-18)
 * 355: "And by 'speaking skills', I mean 'I never shut up'." -devicat (14-Apr-18)
 * 356: "Welcome to a DeviCat stream where we are used to be known for doing magic but now we are primarily known for writing names ![devicatLOL](https://static-cdn.jtvnw.net/emoticons/v1/1291580/1.0) !" -xangel56 (14-Apr-18)